Northeast Kings Education Centre

 Northeast Kings Education Centre (NKEC or Northeast Kings), is a high school that opened in September 2001.
 It is located on Bains Road in Canning, Nova Scotia.

 The school replaced the high schools of Kings County Academy in Kentville and Cornwallis District High School in Canning.

 NKEC's students come from the Kentville, Canning, Halls Harbour, North Kentville, Scots Bay and Centreville areas of Kings County.
 The school provides public education for Grade 6 through to Grade 12 and is divided into a middle school (Grades 6–8) and a high school (Grades 9–12).
 Glooscap Elementary School and Aldershot Elementary School students begin attending NKEC in Grade 6, while students from Kings County Academy in Kentville begin with Grade 9.
 Northeast Kings Education Centre has the second largest student population of any public school in western Nova Scotia.
 There are approximately 900 students and 80 staff members in the school.

 Facilities

 The school has a large gymnasium that can be divided into two separate gyms which allows both the middle school and high school to use the facility simultaneously.
 The school also has a cafeteria, a "learning commons" area, and 50 classrooms and labs.
 There is also a stage that opens for viewing in the cafeteria or the gymnasium, as well as an outdoor stage with seating.
 The school also boasts a football field, a baseball diamond, two soccer fields, outdoor basketball courts, tennis courts, and a nearby ice rink (Glooscap Arena), all within walking distance of the school grounds.

-Cuisine

-Since the 2025/26 school year, the school's cafeteria offers daily pre-ordered lunches through the Nova Scotia School Lunch program.
-This represented a departure from the earlier arrangement, in which students were sustained by a variety of menu items sometimes described as the cafeteria's culinary highlights, consisting of various delicacies such as milk and flatbread pizza, the latter offered at $4.70 CAD in the 2024/25 school year.
-Students are also provided with an opportuity to prepare their own culinary delights with the school's cooking club.